EA CEO: Big changes and lineup additions in store over next couple of years

 Wilson said on the call that EA had decided to postpone its NBA Live game for the fiscal year that ends March 31, 2020.
 Instead, EA is working with the NBA and NBA Players Association to create a game for the new video game consoles in the year ending March 31, 2021.

-He also said that it will not ship a new Battlefield game in the fiscal year ending March 31, 2021, and that title will now ship in fiscal year 2022, meaning by March 31, 2022.
+He also said that it will not ship a new Battlefield game in the fiscal year ending March 31, 2021, and that title will ship in fiscal year 2022, meaning by March 31, 2022.
+That was the first time EA mentioned a new Battlefield game, but judging from the reaction, outside observers apparently expected such a game to come sooner.

-These cancellations evidently led the stock price to slide in after-hours trading.
+These announcements evidently led the stock price to slide in after-hours trading.
 After initially rising after earnings came out, EA’s share price fell 3.6% to $91 a share in after-hours trading.

 Apex Legends plans